Malaysia's "class war" fuels opposition election hopes

 Malaysia's already wide income gap has grown since then, despite progress Najib's government has made towards its goal of doubling incomes by 2020.

-"I don't feel this big economic growth," said Wan Mohamad Yusof, a 49-year-old office clerk in Kuala Lumpur, a beneficiary of Najib's two rounds of handouts of 500 ringgit (106.8 pounds) to Malaysia's 4.3 million poorest families.
+"I don't feel this big economic growth," said Wan Mohamad Yusof, a 49-year-old office clerk in Kuala Lumpur, a beneficiary of Najib's two rounds of handouts of 500 ringgit ($166) to Malaysia's 4.3 million poorest families.

 "This 500 ringgit bribe from the government seems a bit insincere to me," said the long-time supporter of the National Front as he smoked a cigarette outside his small house.